swharden/patch/content/gear/blade/index.md

 description: How to configure and switch between different preamplifier blades
 ---

-## Different Blades
+A _preamplifier blade_ is a circuit board that amplifies voltage from PMTs and provides a low impedance signal suitable to send through a long cable run to the GPIO box.

-Old blades (white BNC connectors) work better for galvo/galvo imaging (brighter)
+* Old blades (white BNC connectors) work better for galvo/galvo imaging (brighter)

-New blades (black BNC connectors) work better for galvo/resonant imaging (brighter and less streaking)
+* New blades (black BNC connectors) work better for galvo/resonant imaging (brighter and less streaking)

 ## Changing Blades (Hardware)